-Your building or salon owner will probably have their own insurance that may protect some aspect of your space, but they are not responsible for any personal blame from a customer incident towards you.
+Your building or salon owner will probably have insurance that may protect some aspects of your space.
+Still, they are not responsible for any personal blame from a customer incident towards you.
 This is why you SHOULD opt in for this liability insurance.
-And to make things super easy for you, I’ll link you to a trusted industry source down in the description box below.
+And to make things super easy for you, I’ll link you to a trusted industry source in the description box below.

 #7 Business Cards

-Now this is where the fun begins, sorry I had to put you through the boring stuff first but believe me, it’s super necessary.
+This is where the fun begins.
+Sorry, I had to put you through the boring stuff first but believe me, it’s super necessary.

-You can totally start adding branding like logos and slogans if you’re there.
+You can start adding branding like logos and slogans if you’re there.

-For this referral program to work, I want you to incentivise both, your client and the referral, with either a small discount or free nail art of your choosing.
+For this referral program to work, I want you to incentivize your client and the referral with either a small discount or free nail art.

 I doubled my bookings as a newbie nail tech simply by adding a “referred by” space behind my business cards.

-So I have given you the 7 ‘must-dos’ to start your business as an independent nail tech.
+I have given you the 7′ must-do’s to start your business as an independent nail tech.

 So now you have a list to get you up and running as a professional and legal business.

-I want you to remember that the beauty of going solo doing nails, especially in the beginning, is that you get to work on yourself for yourself and enjoy all the little things of being self-employed.
+Please remember that the beauty of going solo doing nails, especially in the beginning, is that you get to work on yourself for yourself.
+Enjoy all the little things of being self-employed.

-If you bite more than you can chew, you will rob yourself of all of the fun of creating your own business, the type of nail art or services you want to specialize in, and the clients you really want to attract.
+If you bite more than you can chew, you will rob yourself of the fun of creating your own business, the type of nail art or services you want to specialize in, and the clients you want to attract.

-Have a merry start to your week.
-I’ll see you in the next one.
+Have a merry rest of your week.
+I’ll see you at the next one.